catalyst/moodle-tool_clonecategory/README.md

 <img src="https://github.com/catalyst/moodle-tool_clonecategory/workflows/ci/badge.svg">
 </a>

-# clone category
+# Clone category admin tool

-a plugin to perform a backup/restore of every course in a category to a newly speicifed category, modifying some properties as you go.
+A plugin to perform a backup/restore of every course in a category to a newly speicifed category, modifying some properties as you go.

+Solves a common business requirement to roll over template courses into new instances each teaching period.

 ## Installation